trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  * Set up username&password and then login admin panel

+> **Note**
- * `IMPORTANT:` In general settings, set "Query logs retention" to `24 hours`.
+In general settings, set "Query logs retention" to `24 hours`.
 (I read that for some people logs fill up which slows down Pi and needing a reboot)

 ## Setup devices to work with AdGuard